+- (1) A person must not, without an inspector's approval, introduce any of the following (each a restricted item) into the phylloxera risk zone from outside the quarantine area-

+- (a) grape phylloxera;

+- (b) a grape plant;

+- (c) a grape plant product;

+- (d) an appliance or other thing that has been in contact with a grape plant or the soil on which a grape plant has been growing;

+- (e) vineyard soil.

-- (1) A person must not, without an inspector's approval, introduce any of the following (each a restricted item) into the general control zone from outside the quarantine area- - (a) grape phylloxera; - (b) a grape plant; - (c) a grape plant product; - (d) an appliance or other thing that has been in contact with a grape plant or the soil on which a grape plant has been growing. - (2) An inspector may give an approval, with or without conditions, only if the inspector is satisfied that the introduction of the restricted item will not pose a significant risk of introducing grape phylloxera into the general control zone.
+- (2) An inspector may give an approval, with or without conditions, only if the inspector is satisfied that the introduction of the restricted item will not pose a significant risk of introducing grape phylloxera into the phylloxera risk zone.

-Division 4 Restrictions for special control zone
+Division 4 Restrictions for phylloxera exclusion zone

-73 What is the special control zone
+73 What is the phylloxera exclusion zone

-- (1) The special control zone is the area made up of-
+- (1) The phylloxera exclusion zone is the area made up of-

 - (a) the following local government areas-

 - (i) Balonne shire;

-- (ii) Banana shire;

-- (iii) Central Highlands shire; - (iv) Maranoa region; - (v) Paroo shire; - (vi) Woorabinda shire; and - (b) the part of the local government area of North Burnett region west of the Burnett Highway; and - (c) the part of the local government area of Western Downs region west of a line- - from the intersection of the Warrego Highway and Dalby Jandowae Road - along Dalby Jandowae Road in a northerly direction to the intersection with Kingaroy Jandowae Road - along Kingaroy Jandowae Road in an easterly direction to the intersection with Niagra Road - along Niagra Road in an easterly direction to the intersection with the Bunya Highway - along the boundary of the Western Downs region in a northerly direction to the intersection with the boundary of the North Burnett region. - (2) Attachment 1 to this regulation shows the approximate location of the special control zone.
+- (ii) Banana shire; - (iii) Central Highlands region; - (iv) Maranoa region; - (v) Paroo shire; - (vi) Woorabinda Aboriginal shire; and - (b) the part of the local government area of North Burnett region west of the Burnett Highway; and - (c) the part of the local government area of Western Downs region west of a line- - from the intersection of the boundary of the Western Downs region with the Dalby Cecil Plains Road north to the intersection with the Warrego Highway - along the Warrego Highway to the intersection with Dalby Jandowae Road - along Dalby Jandowae Road in a northerly direction to the intersection with Kingaroy Jandowae Road - along Kingaroy Jandowae Road in an easterly direction to the intersection with Niagra Road - along Niagra Road in an easterly direction to the intersection with the Bunya Highway - along the boundary of the Western Downs region in a northerly direction to the intersection with the boundary of the North Burnett region. - (2) Attachment 1 to this regulation shows the approximate location of the phylloxera exclusion zone.

-Maps showing the exact location of the boundary of the special control zone in particular places are available, free of charge, from the department's head office in Brisbane and its regional offices in the special control zone.
-The addresses and contact details for the department's offices can be found on the department's website at <www.dpi.qld.gov.au>.
+Maps showing the exact location of the boundary of the phylloxera exclusion zone in particular places are available, free of charge, from the department's head office in Brisbane and its regional offices in the phylloxera exclusion zone.
+The addresses and contact details for the department's offices can be found on the department's website at <www.daff.qld.gov.au>.

-- (3) The attachment does not form part of this regulation. - (4) If the special control zone is amended the attachment must be revised as soon as possible after the amendment.
+- (3) The attachment does not form part of this regulation. - (4) If the phylloxera exclusion zone is amended the attachment must be revised as soon as possible after the amendment.